darkrsw/knu2023-design-final-exam-template/README.md

-# KNU 2023 Software Design Final Exam: Detecting all types of each member variable
+# KNU 2023 Software Design Final Exam: Detecting all possible types of each member variable

 Your submission must satisfy the following requirements: